quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 Accord and satisfaction is a method where parties resolve a dispute by agreeing to settle it for a different amount or on different terms.
 It’s particularly useful when dealing with unliquidated debts, meaning the exact amount of the debt isn't clearly defined.
 :p How does an accord and satisfaction work in practice?
 ??x
-When there's a dispute over a $10,000 debt but both parties agree to settle it for $8,000 instead, this is an accord and satisfaction.
+When there's a dispute over a $10,000 debt but both parties agree to settle it for$8,000 instead, this is an accord and satisfaction.
 This agreement must be clear and accepted by both parties.
 If the debtor fails to pay the agreed amount, they breach the accord.
 ??x
 Explanation: In this scenario, the painter agrees to accept $8,000 in lieu of the original $10,000.
 The agreement is binding if both parties accept it.
 However, if the debtor (painter) doesn't pay $8,000, they are in breach of the accord.